situmtech/situm-android-getting-started/app/src/main/java/es/situm/gettingstarted/positioning/README.md

 In this sample project, all the code has been included in the file [PositioningActivity.java](https://github.com/situmtech/situm-android-getting-started/blob/master/app/src/main/java/es/situm/gettingstarted/positioning/PositioningActivity.java).

+The following image shows the sample app on the left, with the user's position data on the screen.
+On the right, the Situm dashboard representing the information on the map.

 <p align="center">
     <img src="/img/indoor.gif" />
 </p>